 From understanding the core principles that drive CX success, to measuring and improving your customer experience efforts, this guide will leave no stone unturned.
 We’ll delve into the anatomy of CX, highlight the impact of poor customer experience on businesses, and discuss the latest trends and innovations shaping the future of CX.

 So whether you’re a seasoned CX professional or just starting to explore this critical area, this guide is for you.

 Get ready to up your CX game and deliver the exceptional experiences your customers deserve.

 Table of contents

-Customer experience is how interactions with your brand or product make customers feel.
+Customer experience is how interactions with your brand or product make your customers and prospects feel.
 That can be a business (B2B) or a person (B2C).
 The spirit of honoring their journey is the same.
-It’s their experience, and if you plan for it, it will be a good experience.
+It’s their experience, and if you plan for it, it will be satisfying for them.

-It’s easy to assign customer experience to a single moment, the transaction at a cash register, or the first use of a product.
+It’s easy to assign customer experience to a single moment — the transaction at a cash register, or the first use of a product.
 Unfortunately, that limits your ability to impact customer experience truly.
-Customer experience is everything, from being in a store, speaking with an operator, viewing a commercial, even hearing another person’s experience.
+Customer experience is everything, from being in a store, speaking with an operator, viewing a commercial, or even hearing about another person’s experience.
 All of those things are fused to form the customer experience.

 What does this mean to you?
 It means that you have to look at things from the customer’s perspective.
-When you realize that customers don’t see departments or layers but rather a whole entity, you understand you need to be strong on all fronts.
+When you realize that customers don’t see departments, but rather a whole entity, you understand that you need to be strong on all fronts.